Kenneth H. Tucker, Jr.

 Eleanor Townsley is interested in the role of intellectuals in social life.
 She teaches a range of courses in social theory, media, gender, and social science research methods.
 Her recent work considers the rise of media meta-commentary in democratic deliberation, the social reorganization of expertise, and the changing social roles of academics as public intellectuals.
 Townsley served as associate dean of faculty from 2012 to 2016 and is the faculty director of the Nexus Curriculum to Career program.

-Michelle Pietras is the Academic Department Coordinator for the Departments of Sociology & Anthropology.
-She is located in Porter Hall, Room 102.
+Michelle Pietras is the Academic Department Coordinator for the Department of Sociology & Anthropology.
+Michelle manages the budget, purchasing, online course catalog submissions, and events, and is located in Porter Hall, Room 102.